The Crime of Faith Before Reason

 The Way Forward

-The solution is not to ban religion but to postpone it.
-Teach comparative religion as culture, not as truth.
-Let children learn myths alongside history, gods alongside galaxies.
-When they are old enough to weigh evidence, they may choose belief if they wish — but it will be an informed choice, not a reflex.
+The solution is not to ban religion, which would simply create its own martyrs and grievances.
+The solution is to postpone it.
+Teach comparative religion as culture and as history, rather than as settled truth.
+Let children learn the myths alongside the history, and learn about the gods alongside the galaxies.
+When they are old enough to weigh evidence for themselves, they may choose belief if they genuinely wish to, and that choice will at last be an informed one rather than a conditioned reflex.

-A child who understands evolution, cosmology, and ethics is equipped to face reality with courage.
-A child who fears hell is enslaved to fantasy.
-We owe the next generation better than the chains we inherited.
+A child who understands evolution, cosmology, and the basics of ethics is equipped to face reality with courage and curiosity.
+A child taught instead to fear hell is left enslaved to a fantasy that profits someone else.
+We owe the next generation a great deal better than the chains we ourselves inherited and so rarely questioned.
+Our children are not, in any honest sense, our property to brand, and the future will be built by those among them who learn to think for themselves.

 Conclusion

-Faith before reason is not virtue.
-It is theft.
-It takes from a child the freedom to explore, to question, and to doubt.
-It replaces wonder with obedience and love with fear.
-To break that cycle is not hostility toward religion but loyalty to truth.
-Humanity will advance not by kneeling but by standing upright, with eyes open, asking questions without fear of eternal fire.
+Faith placed before reason is not a virtue at all.
+It is a theft, carried out against someone too young to notice the crime.
+It takes from a child the freedom to explore, to question, and to doubt, and it hands back obedience in place of wonder and fear in place of love.
+To break that cycle is not hostility towards religion.
+It is loyalty to truth, and to the children who deserve the chance to find it.
+Humanity will advance not by kneeling in fear but by standing upright, with its eyes open, asking the hard questions without dreading an eternal fire for daring to ask them at all.